Learning a Neuron by a Shallow ReLU Network: Dynamics and Implicit Bias for Correlated Inputs: Second phase: growth and convergence

 In the most complex component of this work, we show that, for all $t \geq T_1$, the trajectory of the sum $\vec{v}^t \coloneqq \sum_{j \in J_\ppp} a_j^t \vec{w}_j^t$ of the active hidden neurons weighted by the last layer stays inside~$\mathcal{S}$, and the cosines of the angles between the neurons remain above $1 - 4 \lambda^\varepsilon$.
-This involves proving that each face of the boundary of~$\mathcal{S}$ is repelling towards its interior with respect to the dynamics; we remark that, although that is in general false for the entire boundary of the constraint~$\Xi$, it is in particular true for its remainder after the slicing off by the other constraints.
+This involves proving that each face of the boundary of~$\mathcal{S}$ is repelling for the training dynamics when approached from the inside; we remark that, although that is in general false for the entire boundary of the constraint~$\Xi$, it is in particular true for its remainder after the slicing off by the other constraints.
 We also show that all points in~$\mathcal{S}$ are positively correlated with all training points, which together with the preceding facts implies that, during this second phase of the training, the network behaves approximately like a linear one-hidden layer one-neuron network.
-Then, as the cornerstone of the rest of the proof, we show that, for all $t \geq T_2$, the gradient of the loss satisfies a \citeauthor{POLYAK1963864}-{\L}ojasiewicz inequality $\|\nabla L(\vec{\theta}^t)\|^2 > \frac{2 \alpha_d \|\vec{\gamma}_{[n]}\|}{5 \alpha_1} L(\vec{\theta}^t)$.
+Then, as the cornerstone of the rest of the proof, we show that, for all $t \geq T_2$, the gradient of the loss satisfies a \citeauthor{POLYAK1963864}-{\L}ojasiewicz inequality $\|\nabla L(\vec{\theta}^t)\|^2 > \frac{2 \eta_d \|\vec{\gamma}_{[n]}\|}{5 \eta_1} L(\vec{\theta}^t)$.
 Here $T_2 \coloneqq \inf \{t \geq T_1 \,\,\vert\,\, \nu_1^t / \nu^*_1 \geq 1 / 2\}$ is a time by which the network has departed from the initial saddle, more precisely when the first coordinate~$\nu_1^t$ of the bundle vector~$\vec{v}^t$ with respect to the basis consisting of the eigenvectors of the matrix $\frac{1}{n} \vec{X} \vec{X}^\top$ crosses the half-way threshold to the first coordinate~$\nu^*_1$ of the teacher neuron.

+The interior of the ellipsoid in the constraint~$\Xi$ actually consists of all vectors that have an acute angle with the derivative of the training dynamics in predictor space, and the ``padding'' of~$\lambda^{\varepsilon / 3}$ is present because the derivative of the bundle vector~$\vec{v}^t$ is ``noisy'' due to the latter being made up of the approximately aligned neurons.
+The remaining constraints delimit the subsets $\mathcal{S}_1$,~\dots,~$\mathcal{S}_d$ of the set~$\mathcal{S}$, through which the bundle vector~$\vec{v}_t$ passes in that order, with each unique ``handover'' from~$\mathcal{S}_\ell$ to~$\mathcal{S}_{\ell + 1}$ happening exactly when the corresponding coordinate~$\nu_\ell^t$ exceeds its target~$\nu^*_\ell$.
+The non-linearity of the constraints~$\Psi_{k, k'}^\uparrow$ is needed to ensure the repelling for the training dynamics.